Heather Has Two Mommies: Reception

 The American Library Association ranked it the 9th most frequently challenged book in the United States in the 1990s.
-There are many people across the country that believe that this book should not be taught because it has disrespectful images of the LGBTQ+ community.
-There are also people that disagree with those critics.

-The book and the controversy over it were parodied in the 2006 Dav Pilkey book Captain Underpants and the Preposterous Plight of the Purple Potty People.
-In it, the parallel-universe Miss Singerbrains (the school librarian) invites the two main characters, George and Harold, to read the book Mommy Has Two Heathers.
+It is parodied in the 2006 Dav Pilkey book Captain Underpants and the Preposterous Plight of the Purple Potty People.
+In it, the parallel-universe Miss Singerbrains (the school librarian) invites the two main characters, George and Harold, to read the book Mommy Has Two Heathers as part of that universe's school's banned books week.

-Reactions to the inclusion of the book in schools and libraries

 Challenges

-John Leo, the editor in chief of Minding the Campus, believes that while accepting homosexuals in today's society is important, books like Heather Has Two Mommies have a different purpose, to "celebrate the wonders of double-mommy and double-daddy households."
-Leo insists that there is a difference between celebrating and respecting various types of familial structures and that schools should not take part in promoting certain familial structures over others.
-Leo is concerned that various religious conflicts could occur when children are celebrating gay family structures at school.

 According to Leslea Newman, in Fayetteville, North Carolina, people tried to have Heather Has Two Mommies banned from local libraries and schools.
-Newman claims that they were unsuccessful in their attempts, so instead they paid for advertisements in local newspapers to convince citizens to vote against the construction of 5 new libraries in the Fayetteville area.
+Newman claims they were unsuccessful in their attempts, and instead paid for advertisements in local newspapers to convince citizens to vote against the construction of 5 new libraries in the Fayetteville area.
 The advertisements conveyed that the libraries were in "pursuit of legitimizing homosexuality" and compared homosexuality to "prostitution, bestiality or incest".

 According to Jennifer Steele, Assistant Professor of Library and Information Science at The University of Southern Mississippi, another example of an attempted banning of the book took place in Wichita Falls, Texas.
-Because several residents of the city wanted to ban Heather Has Two Mommies and Daddy’s Roommate, the city council declared a resolution that would limit access to the children’s books should it reach 300 signatures.
-A countersuit was brought forth after the book restrictions were enforced, eventually leading to the Sund v.
+Because several residents of the city wanted to ban Heather Has Two Mommies and Daddy's Roommate, the city council declared a resolution that would limit access to the children's books should it reach 300 signatures.
+With the support of the American Civil Liberties Union, a countersuit was brought forth after the book restrictions were enforced, eventually leading to the Sund v.
 City of Wichita Falls, Texas (2000) court case.
 As a result, the District Court ruled in favor of the countersuit and allowed both books to be restored to their previous status.

 In another instance, the Wasilla Public Library in Alaska also neglected to shelve the same two books, Heather Has Two Mommies and Daddy's Roommate.
-Ironically, the books were sent in as a gift on Banned Books Week.
+Ironically, the books were sent in as a gift during Banned Books Week.
 When citing why the book was barred from the shelves, the library cited the books were "poorly constructed, lacked engaging illustrations and seemed to lack the ability to engage young readers."
 The books were later sold in a fundraiser for the library.